repap/code-challenge/README.md

 - ✔️ Send the Book API & Album API response to my endpoint
 - ✔️ Map and sort the response
 - ✔️ Cancele the Book or Albums request after 1 minute latest
-- ❌ expose Book and Album API response metrics
+- ️️️️️️️️✔️ expose Book and Album API response metrics

-### Questions
+### annotations
 - 🔥 I'm not sure about the health check and metrics
   - I assume this is related to microservice & container infrastructure
   - skipped for now due to lack of experience -> focus on stuff I know
+- 🔥 I didn't implement tests yet.
+  - currently tests aren't part of my workflow and I wasn't sure if I was able to solve the challenge in a reasonable time
+  - skipped for now due to lack of experience -> focus on stuff I know

 ## Response Objects Structure
-### Books
+- status
+- statusText
+- responses
+  - type
-- title: String
+  - status
-- authors: Array
+  - statusText
-- type: String
+- data

-### Albums
-- title: String
+  - title
-- artists: Array
+  - author/artist
-- type: String
+  - type

 ## Journal
 I started by evaluating the challenge and created a first Integration Plan, similar to the plan above.